The Therapist, Rene Magritte

 L. Ac, Dipl.
 OM, NCCAOM

-Medicine for the Region
+Practicing Medicine for the Region

-I am a licensed acupuncturist in the state of Colorado and am certified in acupuncture and Chinese herbology by the NCCAOM.
+I am a licensed acupuncturist in the state of Colorado and am certified in acupuncture and Chinese herbology by the NCCAOM.”

 La Fenêtre de Mélusine, Rene Magritte

-Tavataak Nattahsun represents medicine of the Sun and snow, healing support throughout the seasons.
-This concept has influenced my practice and inspired me to turn my Tavataak medicinal practice into an acupuncture clinic and herbal apothecary.
+This concept has influenced my practice and inspired me to turn my therapeutic medicinal practice philosophy that is Source Qi Standard into an acupuncture clinic, place of wellbeing and herbal pharmacy with Apothecary of the Sun.

-Nepal Clinic, Bajra Barahi Spring 2017
+Nepal Acupuncture Clinic, Bajra Barahi Spring 2017

 The beautiful people that made up our clinic team